jock-dalby/functionalProgramming/README.md

-# Why you should learn functional programming ?
+# Javascript functional programming ?

-Higher order functions are functions that take another other functions as an arguments.
+Higher order functions are functions that take another function as an arguments. e.g. map(), filter(), reduce() etc.

+They enable us to write code with less bugs, because it is easier to reason about, and in less time, because it is easier to re-use more of our code.

 Functions that are passed to another function as an argument are called 'callback' functions.

 ```js
                 Higher-     callback
                 order       function